Dr. Theresa Culley – PI

 Robert Elam (PhD Student)

-Jeremiah Allen (PhD Student)
+Max Winkeljohn (PhD Student)

-Current Undergraduate Students
+Former Undergraduate Students

 Eric Tepe – An Assistant Professor in the Biological Sciences Department, Dr. Tepe shares our lab suite and our lab members are highly intermixed.
 He is a plant systematist with expertise in the Solanaceae and the Piper genus.
 Together with Dr. Culley, they greatly enjoy co-teaching Medical Botany (BIOL 3052).